Concrete18/Game-Save-Manager/README.md

 - Install [Rust](https://www.rust-lang.org/) on your system if you do not already have it
   - rustc Version is 1.84.1
-- Create Python Virtual Environment using `python -m venv .env`
+- Create Python Virtual Environment using `python -m venv .venv`
-- Activate the env using `.env\Scripts\activate` or `. ../.env/bin/activate`
+- Activate the env using `.venv\Scripts\activate` or `. ../.venv/bin/activate`
 - Run `pip install -r requirements.txt`
 - Run `maturin develop --release`
   ` in order to create the rust package within the environment (Info on how I did this was found in this [Maturin Tutorial](https://www.youtube.com/watch?v=DpUlfWP_gtg&t=1s))